vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Timeouts

-#### Using a phone
+Both the deeplink URL, which causes the app-switch to Vipps, and the landing page displayed in browsers, is valid for 5 minutes.

-This deeplink URL will time out after 5 minutes: If the user does not act on the payment (after the app-switch) request within 5 minutes, the payment times out.
+If the user does not act on the app-switch (such as not attempting to log into Vipps) within 5 minutes, the payment times out.

+After the app-switch to Vipps, the user has another 5 minutes to complete the payment in Vipps.

+This means that the user has a total of 10 minutes to complete the payment.

 #### Using a laptop/desktop

-If the user is using a laptop/desktop device, and the landing page is displayed to the user, an additional timeout may occur.
-When the user is shown the Vipps landing page and clicks "OK", the user has an additional 5 minutes to complete the payment in Vipps on the phone.
-Thus, the total time before timeout with a laptop/desktop device is around 10 minutes.
+If the user is using a laptop/desktop device, and the user must confirm or enter the phone number on the landing page within 5 minutes.
+If the user does not do so, the payment times out.

+After the user has clicked "OK" on the landing page, the user has an additional 5 minutes to complete the payment in Vipps.

-See the [Cancel](#cancel) endpoint for details.
+This means that the user has a total of 10 minutes to complete the payment.

 ### Initiate payment flows